Broadway Pier, San Diego

-Broadway Pier in Downtown San Diego, California, is located on San Diego Bay at the intersection of Broadway and North Harbor Drive.
+Broadway Pier is a pier in San Diego, California, located on San Diego Bay at the intersection of Broadway and North Harbor Drive.
 It houses one of San Diego's two cruise ship terminals.

 History

 Built in 1913, the pier has a long history of servicing passenger vessels.
 The 800 ft pier was the first of San Diego's reinforced concrete piers found on the bay.
 It has been operated by the Port of San Diego since 1962.